-Dental crowns protect and restore damaged, root-filled, or decayed teeth.
+Dental crowns or commonly known as caps on teeth protect and restore damaged, root-filled, or decayed teeth.
 The whole outer surface of your prepared tooth is covered by a dental crown.
 If your teeth are discoloured or have large visible areas of amalgam fillings, dental crowns may be used to cosmetically improve your appearance as well as being protective.

 – you may have discoloured fillings/tilted teeth and would like to improve the appearance of the tooth.

 – you may have had a root filling which will need a crown to protect what is left of the tooth.